viktor-ferenczi/toolbar-manager/README.md

 ### Quick block selection

-For quick block selection type an upper case letter (SHIFT + letter).
+For quick block selection type an upper case letter (CTRL + SHIFT + Letter).
 It will open the G menu, enters the letter pressed as the first character into the search field, then runs an initial search.